-However, in such instances, this does not mean that the licensed person who reports the breach is not entitled to credit.
-Credit may still be given depending on the facts of the case.
-This is because the licensed person who reports the breach may go beyond the act of just reporting the breach to the SC.
+In addition, credit may also be given to the licensed person who reports the breach as the licensed person may go beyond the act of just reporting the breach to the SC.
 The licensed person may also take steps to contain the breach, limiting the level of harm caused to investors/stakeholders in which case it may be said that the licensed person is co-operating with the SC and such co-operation may be taken into account by the SC for the purposes of credit.